Thessalonika

 3. A feminized form of “Thessaloniki,” a city in Greece possibly named after Alexander the Great’s half-sister

 Winner of the 2024 WILDsound Writing Festival 1st Chapter Contest, Thessalonika explores the twisted labyrinths created by ambition and shifting identities, drawing inspiration from the romantic suspense genre popular in the 1950s and 1960s.
-As a novel with a strong female protagonist navigating the restrictions of a male-dominated field, Thessalonika will appeal to fans of Lessons in Chemistry by Bonnie Garmus, as well as readers drawn to the tangle of political and personal conflict in Darrow Farr’s The Bombshell.
+As a novel with a strong female protagonist navigating the restrictions of a male-dominated field, Thessalonika will appeal to fans of Lessons in Chemistry by Bonnie Garmus, as well as readers drawn to the layers of political and personal conflict in Darrow Farr’s The Bombshell.

 Why don’t you…